Paus family: The family in the 16th century

 According to genealogist S.H.
 Finne-Grønn, the family is most likely descended from Hans Olufsson (died 1570), a canon at St Mary's Church, the royal chapel in Oslo.
 As indicated by his patronymic, Hans Olufsson's father was named Oluf.
 Due to his career as a member of the royal clergy, Hans Olufsson almost certainly had a privileged family background.
 Most canons in Norway at the time were recruited from the lower nobility, and normally studied at universities abroad, which was normally only possible with an affluent background.
 Hans Olufsson served as a canon at St Mary's Church and a member of its cathedral chapter until it was merged with that of Oslo Cathedral in 1545, following the Reformation.
 St Mary's Church was a powerful political institution as the seat of government of Norway at the time, as its provost was also the Chancellor of Norway with one of the canons serving as Vice-Chancellor.
 Its clergy held high aristocratic rank ex officio, as decreed by Haakon V of Norway in a 1300 royal proclamation, with canons holding the rank of Knight (the highest rank of nobility in Norway since 1308), and were granted significant privileges.
 Hans Olufsson held a prebend (estate held for his lifetime), the prebend of Saint Mary's altar sub lectorio, also known as the prebend of Dillevik, that included the income of 43 church properties (36 huder, hides) in Eastern Norway.
 After 1545, Hans Olufsson served as a priest at Oslo Cathedral, but retained his prebend affiliated with the estate of St Mary's Church.
 He died on the night between 17 and 18 September 1570 and was buried in Oslo Cathedral on 19 September.
 Following his death, his prebend passed to Jens Nilssøn, the noted Oslo humanist and later Bishop of Oslo.

 Hans Olufsson's son, as documented by court proceedings from 1602, was Povel Hansson (probably born ca. 1545–50), who was a burgher and apparently a wealthy merchant in Oslo.
 He was according to Finne-Grønn most likely the father of the two clergymen who became the ancestors of two lineages of the family, and who have long been known as the family's earliest certain ancestors: Hans Povelsson Paus (1587–1648) and Peder Povelsson Paus (1590–1653).
-Both brothers were born in Oslo in the late 16th century and clearly belonged to its social elite.
+Both brothers were born in Oslo in the late 16th century and clearly belonged to its social elite, evidenced by their extensive and costly education, their subsequent careers and their apparent social connections to prominent men of the church and nobility in Oslo in the early 17th century.
+As clergy of the Lutheran state church, they were also part of the clerical estate, which in absolutist Denmark-Norway was one of the two formally privileged estates of the realm, alongside the nobility.